Project Summary

 Background

 Escherichia coli O157:H7 is an important cause of foodborne diseases with symptoms of diarrhea, hemorrhagic colitis and hemolytic uremic syndrome.
 Salmonella spp. are widely distributed in nature and are a major cause of foodborne illness with symptoms of nausea, vomiting, and diarrhea in the United States.
 Accurate and fast detection method for foodborne pathogens from various food samples has always been a desirable and important goal that has attracted scientists from many research areas.
-Quantum dots (QDs) are a family of nanosized particles comprised of a few thousands atoms, with typical size 1 to 10 nm in radius.
+Quantum dots (QDs) are a family of nanosized particles comprised of a few thousand atoms, with typical size 1 to 10 nm in radius.
 QDs have long-term stable photostability, high quantum yield, broad absorption spectra and narrow, symmetric emission.
 QDs demonstrate high signal-to-noise ratio, allowing for much improved sensitivity of QD-based detection methods.
 In this study, a combination of 1-ethyl-3-(3-dimethylaminopropyl carbodiimide hydrochloride (EDC) and protein A was used to form a crosslinker between antibodies and QDs.
 In addition, bead-free immunomagnetic separation (IMS) was tested to isolate target E. coli O157:H7 and Salmonella from ground beef products.

 The objective of this study was to use a bead-free IMS method to isolate E. coli O157:H7 and Salmonella from ground beef and QD-labeled antibodies as a reporter to detect the presence of E. coli O157:H7 or Salmonella.